microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Microsoft.Graph.Search.md

 Create new navigation property to roleGroups for external

 ### [New-MgExternalIndustryDataSourceSystem](New-MgExternalIndustryDataSourceSystem.md)
-Create a new sourceSystemDefinition object.
+Create new navigation property to sourceSystems for external

 ### [New-MgExternalIndustryDataYear](New-MgExternalIndustryDataYear.md)
-Create a new yearTimePeriodDefinition object.
+Create new navigation property to years for external

 ### [New-MgSearchAcronym](New-MgSearchAcronym.md)
-Create a new acronym object.
+Create new navigation property to acronyms for search

 ### [New-MgSearchBookmark](New-MgSearchBookmark.md)
-Create a new bookmark object.
+Create new navigation property to bookmarks for search

 ### [New-MgSearchQna](New-MgSearchQna.md)
-Create a new qna object.
+Create new navigation property to qnas for search

 ### [Remove-MgExternalConnection](Remove-MgExternalConnection.md)
 Delete navigation property connections for external